roshannaik/castor/castor/branches/boost/libs/castor/README.txt

 ============================
 Castor is a pure C++ library that enables the Logic paradigm in C++.
-Since it is a pure header library there is no need to build Castor separately into a shared to static library.
+Since it is a pure header library there is no need to build Castor separately into a shared or static library.
 Also Castor does not depend on any library other than the standard C++ library.

 Extract files from the archive and add the "castor" directory to your compiler's include